IEntin/ClientServer/README.md

 For fifo clients an analogous acceptor method is used.\
 The fifo acceptor is a special pipe waiting for a request for a new session\
 from the starting client on a blocking fd read open(...) call.
 The client\
-unblocks the pipe by opening its writing end.
-The server generates UUID,\
+unblocks acceptor by opening its writing end, generates UUID, creates a new\
-creates a new pipe with this name in the appropriate directory, and\
-sends pipe name and status information to the client.\
+pipe with this name in the appropriate directory, and sends pipe name to the\
-It is also necessary to synchronize access to the acceptor, so that only\
+acceptor which creates a new session.\
-one starting client unblocks acceptor at a time.
-A named mutex (boost\
+Only one starting client creates a session at a time due to blocking\
-interprocess library) makes it.
-Tests show that any number of fifo clients\
+open(...) call, so there is no need in synchronization.
+Tests show that any\
-can be started concurrently by the script checkmulticlients.sh.\
+number of fifo clients can be started concurrently by the script\
+checkmulticlients.sh.\
-System wide (actually globally) unique pipe name is an analogy of the\
+Globally unique pipe name is an analogy of the unique combination\
-unique combination of ip address and ephemeral port in the tcp case.\
+of ip address and ephemeral port in the tcp case.
-In practice, this allows concurrent running of multiple clients without manual\
-configuration.

 .........